§ 1–1001.02. Definitions.

 (A) Is at least 17 years of age and who will be 18 years of age on or before the next general election;

-(C) Has maintained a residence in the District for at least 30 days preceding the next election and does not claim voting residence or right to vote in any state or territory; and
+(C) Has maintained a residence in the District for at least 30 days preceding the next election and does not claim voting residence or right to vote in any state, territory, or country; and

 (E) Has not been found by a court of law to be legally incompetent to vote.